philipko100/Ecommerce-Site/README.md

 2. Add Product
 3. Use the Category you created in the form to add your product.
 4. You can upload an image for your product.
 This product will automatically be "featured".

+Testing:

+Testing in this webapp has been thoroughly done with python unit tests with django test and integration tests with pytest

+To run tests, you can simply use "py manage.py test"

+To run tests with coverage, you can use "coverage run --omit='#/venv/*' manage.py test" to run coverage on the relevant files of the webapp

+To get coverage information after you run coverage, then you can view by "coverage report"